roll/interest-py/README.rst

 Interest
 =====================
-Interest is a web framework on top of asyncio and aiohttp.
+Interest is a REST framework on top of aiohttp/asyncio.

 ..
 Block: badges